Engine Instruments, II

 Quantity & Flow

 There are two types in use: the float and the capacitance quantity sensor.
 The float type measures fuel level by means of a float in each tank connected to a variable resistance.
 It is not very accurate due to turbulence, airplane attitude and such.

 The capacitance type is much more accurate especially during flight in turbulent conditions.
 It consists of a probe made of two concentric metal rods isolated from each other.
 These rods have a certain capacitance and when the air between them is replaced by fuel that capacitance changes indicating fuel level on a calibrated instrument.

 The capacitance can be measured electronically with high impedance sensitive circuits so that at no time a high voltage is present inside the fuel tank.

-As with the float type the instrument must be calibrated as each fuel tank has a unique form causing the fuel level to drop non-linear in the tank.
+As with the float type the instrument must be calibrated as each fuel tank has a unique form causing the fuel level to drop non-linearly in the tank.

-This is usually a vane sensor located down stream behind the fuel filter and pump measuring the amount of fuel going to the engine.
+This is usually a vane type sensor located downstream behind the fuel filter and pump measuring the amount of fuel going to the engine.
 Fuel injected engines might have a fuel return to the tank in use so for a correct reading the fuel returning must also be measured with a flow sensor.

 This instrument is even more important than fuel level as any change in fuel consumption is immediately visibile.
-It is usually a combination with manifold air pressure (MAP).
+It is usually manufactured in combination with a manifold air pressure (MAP) indication.